Project

 Actions #1

-Updated by Stefan Froemken about 5 years ago
+Updated by Stefan Froemken over 5 years ago

 They convert the range into an array and yes...there is a limitation of max array elements.
 I have tried it with a timestamp in range: